Jmion/aviation-co2-impact/README.md

 BlaBla car API (could be used for car sharing comparison)

-## Internal milestones
+## Internal milestones up until milestone 2

+* Data wrangling:
+  * Explore the data
-* Fetch clean and check integrity of datasets
+  * Fetch clean and check integrity of datasets (pre-processing)
-* Merge datasets and compute awnsers to questions
+* Merge datasets and compute anwsers to questions
+* Analysis of obtained results
+* Choose and test tools for vizualisation of results

 ## Questions for TAs